omeka/classic-enduser/docs/Content/Working_with_Dublin_Core.md

 Spatial topic and spatial applicability may be a named place or a location specified by its geographic coordinates.
 Temporal topic may be a named period, date, or date range.
 A jurisdiction may be a named administrative entity or a geographic place to which the resource applies.

 Recommended best practice is to use a controlled vocabulary such as the [Thesaurus of Geographic Names (TGN)](http://www.getty.edu/research/tools/vocabularies/tgn/index.html){target=_blank}.
 Where appropriate, named places or time periods can be used in preference to numeric identifiers such as sets of coordinates or date ranges.

+## More Dublin Core

+The [Dublin Core Extended plugin](../Plugins/DublinCoreExtended.md) adds further fields that may be of use to you.
+For example, it adds fields for "Abstract," "Bibliographic Citation," and "Table of Contents" for publication metadata; more specific date fields including "Date Created," "Date Modified," and "Date Copyrighted"; or "Spatial Coverage" and "Temporal Coverage" to provide separate and structured versions of the "Coverage" field above.